 How to Hike PR1 from Pico do Arieiro to Pico Ruivo

 There are a few ways to get to the trail.
 There are no buses or public transportation, but there are Pico Transfers, a rented car, a guided tour, or taxis.
 I recommend a self guided hike with a tour company!
 They will pick you up in Funchal and drop you off at Pico do Arieiro and pick you up at Pico Ruivo a few hours later.
 Use my code “Passportunies5” for 5% discount with DoItMadeira.
-(I booked and paid for this myself, and they offered my a discount code for followers after I posted about it on Instagram).
+(I booked and paid for this myself, and they offered me a discount code for followers after I posted about it on Instagram).

 Note: if you book with a tour company, they reserve the right to cancel due to poor weather.
 So, if you really want to do the hike, plan to have another day set aside to book the shuttle!